hackmajoris/hackmajoris.github.io/_posts/2018-01-11-Macbook-upgrade--first-impresions.md

 ---
 layout: post
-title: MacBook Upgrade.
+title: Macbook Upgrade.
 First Impressions
 author: Alexandru Ilies
 ---

 First of all, I will tell how I started using Apple ecosystem.

 Back in 2013, when I was in the second year at the university, I was involved in an iOS internship.
 I can say, it was the first time I touched a macOS(it was OSX system at that time) system, running on a Mac mini computer.
 I enjoyed using this system, and a few days after the internship started, I installed on my [Asus](https://www.asus.com/Laptops/N53SV/) notebook a Hackintosh version of Mavericks in order to use it at home, and practice iOS development.
 The Hackintosh system was running pretty well.
 The single problem I had, was the WiFi adapter, which was not supported and I had to plug in LAN cable every time.
 But of course, I was happy I was learning iOS development without paying money for an expensive Mac computer.